Working with Firebase Documents in ClojureScript

 Using cljs-bean we’ve enabled idiomatic property access for JS data structures without walking the entire document and converting it to a persistent data structure.
 We also retain the original Javascript object making it easy to use for Firestore API calls.

-those documents using compound structures as well as the new and
+to those documents using compound structures as well as the new

-instances of beans to support a custom protocol allowing open
+extended instances of beans to support a custom protocol

-ended extension without hindering the ergonomics of direct
+allowing open ended extension without hindering the ergonomics

 While I really enjoyed figuring out how to extend beans using